 - Emergency Care The Value CDH Plan option pays 70% of emergency room charges.
 The Choice PPO Plan option pays 80% of emergency room charges.
 The Select EPO Plan option pays 90% of emergency room charges after the applicable copayment.
 The copayment is waived if you are admitted to the hospital as an inpatient as the result of an accidental injury or medical emergency. - Family Planning Services and Treatment of Infertility, including: - Tubal ligation In-network tubal ligation, including ancillary services, are covered at 100% (deductible waived) under the Value CDH Plan and the Choice PPO Plan. \$100 copayment required under the Select EPO Plan option. - Vasectomy \$100 copayment required under the Select EPO Plan option. - Basic Family Planning and Infertility Expenses - covered expenses include charges made to diagnose and to surgically treat the underlying medical cause of infertility.
-Under the Select EPO Plan option, basic family planning and infertility is covered only when provided by an in-network provider. - Comprehensive Family Planning and Infertility Expenses (Assisted Reproductive Technology) only employees and covered spouses are eligible for benefits if all of the following tests are met: - the procedures are done while not confined in a hospital or any other facility as an inpatient, - your FSH levels are less than 19 miU on day three of the menstrual cycle, - the infertility is not caused by voluntary sterilization of either one of the partners (with or without surgical reversal) or a hysterectomy, and - a successful pregnancy cannot be attained through less costly treatment for which coverage is available under the plan.
+Under the Select EPO Plan option, basic family planning and infertility is covered only when provided by an in-network provider. - Comprehensive Family Planning and Infertility Expenses (Assisted Reproductive Technology) only employees and covered spouses are eligible for benefits if all of the following tests are met: - the procedures are done while not confined in a hospital or any other facility as an inpatient, - the infertility is not caused by voluntary sterilization of either one of the partners (with or without surgical reversal) or a hysterectomy, and - a successful pregnancy cannot be attained through less costly treatment for which coverage is available under the plan.